Muqtadir27/Machine-Learning-Programs/README.md

-# Machine-Learning-Programs
+# Machine-Programs
-This repo consists of ML programs from Linear Regression to Random Forest, Its logic and its implementation
+This repository contain basic Machine Learning programs .
+Starting from the Linear Regression to Random Forest .
+A basic logic is implemented and can be easy understandable